codex-storage/nim-codex/library/README.md

 - `RET_MISSING_CALLBACK`: callback is missing

 Some functions may emit progress updates via the callback using `RET_PROGRESS`, and finally complete with `RET_OK` or `RET_ERR`.

+The `msg` parameter can carry different kinds of data depending on the return code:

+- If ret is `RET_ERR`, msg contains an error message.
+- If ret is `RET_OK`, msg contains the response data as a string.
-For upload/download streaming, `msg` contains a chunk of data and `len` the chunk length.
+- If ret is `RET_PROGRESS`, msg contains a chunk of data.

+The `len` parameter specifies the length of the data pointed to by msg.

 ---